Cornerstone-OnDemand/modelkit/docs/examples/nlp_sentiment/classifier.md

 )
 ```

-### Final classifier
+### Classifier Model

-Voila !
+Voilà !
 As we already did for the Vectorizer, we will embed the just-saved `imdb_model.h5` in a basic Modelkit `Model` which we will further upgrade in the next section.

 ```python
 import modelkit